Displaying 11 - 19 of 19

 Your rights as a parent do not stop when you are in the military and called to active duty.
 There are many things to consider and plan for, especially if you are separated from your child’s other parent.
 This is a summary of some of the relevant Maine laws that may help you understand your rights.

+What does the electronic benefits system mean for me?
 Starting on May 1, 2013 all Social Security and VA benefits recipients will get their benefits electronically.
 Paper checks will no longer be available.
 You will have two options for receiving payments:

 Last Updated 8/27/2021 Is PTLA open?
 Can I still get help?
 To protect our clients and staff, all PTLA offices are closed to the public.
 If you have a current case, please reach out to our staff by e-mail or phone.